canonical/vanilla-framework/CONTRIBUTING.md

 **Browser details**

 Provide your device and browser details including screen size if applicable.

 ## Git workflow

-To work on an issue, please fork this repo and create a new branch on your local instance to work on an issue.
+To work on an issue, please fork this repo and create a new branch on your local fork to work on an issue.
 When you're happy and would like to propose that changeset to be merged back upstream, open a pull request to merge from your local `origin/master` to  `upstream/master`.

-When commiting changes, group related changes so that project is always in a working state.
+When committing changes, group related changes so that project is always in a working state.
 Use succinct yet descriptive commit messages which allow for easy scanning of the commit log.

+## Running tests locally

+Before proposing a Pull Request, ensure that the test pass on local fork.
+To kick off the tests, run `gulp test`

 ## Pull requests